-- The surgeon can view the inside of the abdomen, magnified, on a monitor.
+- The surgeon views the inside of the abdomen, magnified, on a monitor.

 - Tiny instruments respond to the movements of the surgeon’s hands, and the appendix is removed through small abdominal incisions.

-- the patient is a woman in her third trimester of pregnancy
+- The patient is a person in their third trimester of pregnancy.

-In the case of keyhole surgery, the patient can usually go home after 24 hours.
-For the first few days, there may be some constipation and some pain and bruising.
-There my also be pain at the tip of the shoulder, because of gas that is pumped into the abdomen during the procedure.
+In the case of keyhole surgery, the person can usually go home after 24 hours.
+For the first few days, the person may experience some constipation, pain, and bruising.

 If open surgery is needed, or if the person has peritonitis or another complication, they may have to stay in the hospital for up to a week.

-The doctor will advise about how much activity is suitable at each stage.
+The doctor will advise about how much activity is suitable at each stage of recovery.